Honeybees on the outside of a hive during a May nectar flow

 • Store drawn comb carefully to protect it from wax moth and other pests.

 More on comb hygiene and cleaning equipment can be found in the hygiene guide.
+It also helps to compare brood quality with the brood pattern guide when deciding which frames are no longer worth keeping in circulation.

 Queen Management and Possible Queen Rearing